 Now that we’ve defined what a personal brand is and why it’s important, it’s time to start building your own.

-- Interests & Personal Traits: What are you interested in?
+- Interests and personal traits: What are you interested in?
 What excites you (hobbies, lifestyle, family, volunteer work, etc.)?
-Are you secretly a comedian that loves to make people laugh?
+Are you secretly a comedian who loves to make people laugh?
 Do you spend every weekend volunteering in the community?
 Whatever your interests are, try weaving them into your personal brand.

-- Business & Personal Values: Integrity, leadership, connection, impact—adding in core values both personally and professionally is a huge part of your personal brand.
+- Business and personal values: Integrity, leadership, connection, impact…adding in core values both personally and professionally is a huge part of your personal brand.

 Here are some questions to ask yourself about picking a niche:

-Brand mission: What’s your purpose and who do you want to influence?
+- Brand mission: What’s your purpose, and whom do you want to influence?

-Audience: Who do you want to connect with and market to?
+- Audience: Whom do you want to connect with and market to?